PoisotLab/MS_befwm_softwarenote/ms.md

 \end{equation}

 In equation \autoref{e:func_resp}, $\omega_{ij}$ is $i$'s relative consumption
-rate when consuming $j$, $h$ is the Hill coefficient which is responsible for the shape of the functional response (REF Real 1977, The Kinetics of Functional Response), $B_0$ is the half saturation density and $c$ quantifies the predator interference the degree to which increasing the predator population's biomass negatively affect the feeding rates (REF Beddington 1975, Mutual Interference Between Parasites or Predators and its Effect on Searching Efficiency, DeAngelis et al., 1975 A Model for Tropic Interaction).
+rate when consuming $j$, $h$ is the Hill coefficient which is responsible for the shape of the functional response [@real77kfr], $B_0$ is the half saturation density and $c$ quantifies the predator interference the degree to which increasing the predator population's biomass negatively affect the feeding rates [@bedd75mip; @dean75mti].
 Depending on the parameters $h$ and $c$ the functional response can take several forms such as type II ($h = 1$ and $c = 0$), type III ($h = 2$ and $c = 0$), or predator interference ($h = 1$ and $c = 1$).

-As almost all organism metabolic characteristics vary predictably with body-mass (@brown_tmt), these variations can be described by allometric relationships as described in @will07hyi and @bros06ase.
-Hence, the biological rates of production, metabolism and maximum consumption follow negative power-law relationships with the typical adult body-mass (@enquist_asp,@brown_tmt).
+As almost all organism metabolic characteristics vary predictably with body-mass [@brow04mte], these variations can be described by allometric relationships as described in @will07hyi and @bros06ase.
+Hence, the biological rates of production, metabolism and maximum consumption follow negative power-law relationships with the typical adult body-mass [@pric12tmt;
+@sava04ebs].
 After normalizing and simplifying these relationships, it results that the mass-specific metabolic rate $x_i$ is a function of both metabolic type and body-mass (see \autoref{e:metab_rate}), while the maximum consumption rate $y_i$ is influenced only by the metabolic type and the assimilation efficiency $e_{ij}$ is function of $i$'s diet (herbivore or carnivore).

 \begin{equation}\label{e:metab_rate}
 x_i = \frac {a_x} {a_r} (\frac {M_C} {M_P})^{-0.25}